tomjoht/tomjoht.github.io/_restapicourse/docapis_codesamples_bestpractices.md

 * **what**: In this code, several arguments are passed to jQuery's `ajax` method.
 The response is assigned to the data argument of the callback function, which in this case is `success`.
 * **why**: Use the `ajax` method from jQuery because it allows cross-origin resource sharing (CORS) for the weather resources.
 In the request, you submit the authorization through the header rather than including the API key directly in the endpoint path.

-## Focus your explanation on your company's code only
+## Explain your company's code, not general coding
 Developers unfamiliar with common code not related to your company (for example, the `.ajax()` method from jQuery) should consult outside sources for tutorials about that code.
 You shouldn't write your own version of another service's documentation.
 Instead, focus on the parts of the code unique to your company.
 Let the developer rely on other sources for the rest (feel free to link to other sites).

 ## Keep code samples simple